typst-community/linguify/docs/docs.typ

 == Information for package authors.<4pck>

 As the database is stored in a typst state, it can be overwritten.
 This leads to the following problem.
-If you use #l inside your package and use the `set-database()` function it will probably work like you expect.
-But if a user imports your package and uses #l for their own document as well, he will overwrite the your database by using `set-database`.
-Therefore it is recommend to use the `from` argument in the `linguify` function to specify your database directly.
+If you use #l inside your package and use the #ref-fn("set-database()") function it will probably work like you expect.
+But if a user imports your package and uses #l for their own document as well, he will overwrite the your database by using #ref-fn("set-database()").
+Therefore it is recommend to use the `from` argument in the #ref-fn("linguify()") function to specify your database directly.

 Example:
 ```typc